 Scheduling an Interview and Submitting an Audition

-Please note: If you are interested in the Linehan Scholarship program, please go here for more information for prospective Freshmen theatre majors.
-Linehan applicants who are actors will automatically be considered for acceptance into the BFA Acting program during their Linehan interview and audition, and will not need to conduct an interview or audition with the Theatre Department.
+- Linehan applicants who are actors will automatically be considered for acceptance into the BFA Acting program during their Linehan interview and audition, and will not need to conduct an additional interview or audition with the Theatre Department.

-Freshmen: Prepare one 60-90 second contemporary monologue (comic or dramatic).
+Freshmen: Prepare one 60-90 second contemporary monologue (comedic or dramatic).

 Transfer: Prepare two, contrasting, 60-90 second monologues (no more than 3 minutes all together).
-The pieces may be either comic or dramatic, contemporary or classical.
+The pieces may be either comedic or dramatic, contemporary or classical.